Meet the Other Phone. A phone that grows with your child.

 Lose the fat but keep the flavour with our pick of the best George Foreman grills for quick and easy family meals which will save you money on your energy bills.
-From smokeless grills to compact units, we round up the best George Foreman grills UK 2023.

-By Kelly Rose Bradford | Last updated May 16, 2023
+By Kelly Rose Bradford | Last updated Aug 19, 2025

-Selection of the best George Foreman grills
+Best George Foreman grills

 Who doesn't love a slab of squeaky, griddled-to-perfection halloumi or a healthy salmon fillet, grilled to just the right level of flakey tenderness?
 Not to mention irresistibly gooey cheese toasties, and deliciously sweet breakfast pancakes.
 It’s precisely these kinds of dishes that a dedicated grill or griddle device can make light - and tasty - work of.
-Enter the George Foreman grill - a simple kitchen gadget with the potential to become as indispensable as your trusty bread maker or best food processor
+Enter the George Foreman grill - a simple kitchen gadget with the potential to become as indispensable as your trusty bread maker or best food processor.

 George Foreman grills have been helping us create lean and healthy dishes for over 20 years.
 And, with many of these clever devices claiming to use up to 80% less energy than conventional ovens, what better time to invest in one than in the midst of a cost-of-living crisis, when many of us are trying to cut down on bills?

 There are now so many iterations of the original George Foreman grill, it can be hard to know which will suit your family best.
-Fear not, we've combed through the Mumsnet forums - the biggest online network of parents in the UK - to find the best George Foreman grills for 2023.
-Using Mumsnet users' recommendations along with consumer reviews, we've rounded up the finest fat-busting gadgets which will have you poring through your best cookbooks to find all recipes mentioning the word 'grill'.
+Fear not, we've combed through the Mumsnet forums - the biggest online network of parents in the UK - to find the best George Foreman grills for 2026.
+Using Mumsnet users' recommendations along with consumer reviews, we've rounded up the finest fat-busting gadgets which will have you poring through your cookbooks to find all recipes mentioning the word 'grill'.

-Best George Foreman grill at a glance
+Best George Foreman grill UK: at a glance

-• Best overall: George Foreman 25810 Medium Fit Grill, £40
+• Best overall: George Foreman 25810 Medium Fit Grill, £32

-• Best budget: Small Health Fit Grill 25800, £27
+• Best budget: Small Health Fit Grill 25800, £19

-• Best for BBQs: 25850 Smokeless Electric Grill, £68
+• Best for BBQs: 25850 Smokeless Electric Grill, £65

-• Best for families: 25820 Large Fit Grill, £61
+• Best for families: 25820 Large Fit Grill, £39

-• Most versatile: Large Variable Temp Grill & Griddle 23450, £100
+• Most versatile: Large Variable Temp Grill & Griddle 23450, £58

 What we like